sever-ali/internal-wiki-v2/README.md

 ### ✅ 5️⃣ Verify
 - Visit http://<your-load-balancer-or-node-ip>:<nodePort> to confirm the wiki app is running.
 - Access /metrics to see Prometheus scrape data.
 - Connect Grafana dashboards if you extend monitoring later.

 ### ⚡ Notes

-- Never commit secrets like SSH keys or .pem files to your repo.
 - Adjust security groups to limit open ports in production.
 - Connect Grafana dashboards if you extend monitoring later.

-This project shows you can combine Terraform, Ansible, Docker, Kubernetes, and Prometheus to deliver a repeatable cloud deployment with observability.